 - Fails to pass national security and public safety vetting or is otherwise deemed not to merit a favorable exercise of discretion;

-- Has been ordered removed from the United States within the prior five years or is subject to a bar to inadmissibility based on a prior removal order;
+- Has been ordered removed from the United States within the prior five years or is subject to a bar to admissibility based on a prior removal order;

 - Has crossed irregularly into the United States, between the POEs, after the date the process was announced (for Venezuelans, after Oct.
 19, 2022; for Cubans, Haitians, and Nicaraguans, after Jan.
 9, 2023), except individuals permitted a single instance of voluntary departure pursuant to INA § 240B, 8 U.S.C. § 1229c or withdrawal of their application for admission pursuant to INA § 235(a)(4), 8 U.S.C. § 1225(a)(4) will remain eligible;

-- Is under 18 and not traveling through this process accompanied by a parent or legal guardian, and as such is a child whom the inspecting officer would determine to be an unaccompanied child.
+- Is under 18 and not traveling through this process accompanied by a parent or legal guardian.

 Important Note about Venezuelan Passports